-Components of remuneration submitted for a vote Amounts paid during the previous year Amounts allocated for the previous year and book valuation Presentation Retirement lump- sum payment None received His collective retirement lump-sum payment entitlement amounts to nihil as he is not subject to any collective bargaining agreement.
-Legal retirement lump-sum amounts are still being computed as this document is being published.
-Supplementary pension plan None received Previous plan Stanislas de Gramont is a member of pension plan set up for Groupe SEB (members of the Executive Committ The plan complements the statutory follows: • a defined-benefit deferred comper beneficiaries are subject to senior The amount of benefits payable unapplicable statutory schemes repremuneration calculated on the action of the past three years; • a supplementary defined-benefit continued employment conditions accruing per year of service being remuneration calculated on the action remuneration over the preceding service as a result of the freezing (i.e. a maximum of 0.8% of the restricted on the service as a result of the freezing service as stanishment of the freezing service as a result of the freezing service as a resul 8's French senior managers tee). y schemes and is composed as ensation plan, under which rity and presence conditions. under this plan in addition to the resents up to 25% of a reference verage of the target remuneration plan, subject to seniority and s, with the potential benefits g 0.8% of the reference verage of the annual target three years and capped at 1 years' of the plan at 31 December 2019 ference remuneration); Regime Amount Deferred defined-benefit pension plan €43,001 gross per year Supplementary defined-benefit pension plan €10,800 gross per year This plan was closed and frozen at 3 provisions of Ordinance 2019-697 o supplemental pension plans forced of 3 July 2019 governing Executive officers are potentially elig 8 years of service and attendance a The plan is capped at 25.8% of the both fixed and variable remuneration compulsory plans), in accordance we reference remuneration is itself capp Social Security ceiling in force.
-New Plan In accordance with the Board of Diraco 2021, which was approved by the OShareholders on 19 May 2022, appliplan described above was extended 1 January 2022, to Stanislas de Gra Entitlements estimation at 31 Decen Stanislas de Gramont was awarded given that the performance criterion reference year.
-The valuation of this new regime is swhen this document is published. t Executive Committee Meetings. reference remuneration, i.e. n (including the income from with the AFEP-MEDEF Code.
-This ped at 36 times the French annual ectors' decision on 16 December Ordinary General Meeting of ication of the new "L. 137-11-2" d, for the period starting on mont. mber 2023: 0% of entitlements for 2023, was not achieved over the
+Components of remuneration submitted for a vote Amounts paid during the previous year Amounts allocated for the previous year and book valuation Presentation Retirement lump- sum payment None received His collective retirement lump-sum to nihil as he is not subject to any co Legal retirement lump-sum amounts document is being published. ollective bargaining agreement.
+Supplementary pension plan None received remuneration calculated on the ar for the past three years; a supplementary defined-benefit continued employment conditions accruing per year of service being remuneration calculated on the ar remuneration over the preceding 3's French senior managers tee). y schemes and is composed as ensation plan, under which rity and presence conditions. under this plan in addition to the presents up to 25% of a reference verage of the target remuneration plan, subject to seniority and s, with the potential benefits g 0.8% of the reference verage of the annual target three years and capped at 1 years' of the plan at 31 December 2019 ofference remuneration); Regime Amount Deferred defined-benefit pension plan €43,001 gross per year Supplementary defined-benefit pension plan €10,800 gross per year This plan was closed and frozen at provisions of Ordinance 2019-697 of supplemental pension plans forced of 3 July 2019 governing Executive officers are potentially elig 8 years of service and attendance a The plan is capped at 25.8% of the both fixed and variable remuneratio compulsory plans), in accordance w reference remuneration is itself capy Social Security ceiling in force.
+New Plan In accordance with the Board of Dir 2021, which was approved by the C Shareholders on 19 May 2022, appl plan described above was extended 1 January 2022, to Stanislas de Gra Entitlements estimation at 31 Decer Stanislas de Gramont was awarded given that the performance criterion reference year.
+The valuation of this new regime is s when this document is published. t Executive Committee Meetings. reference remuneration, i.e. n (including the income from vith the AFEP-MEDEF Code.
+This ped at 36 times the French annual rectors' decision on 16 December Ordinary General Meeting of lication of the new "L. 137-11-2" d, for the period starting on umont. mber 2023: 10% of entitlements for 2023, n was not achieved over the